SophieMTMa/LLM-PDF-Chatbot/README.md

 # LLM PDF Chatbot
- An example LLM chatbot created with Cohere API and Streamlit that references a PDF document.
+ An LLM chatbot created with Cohere API and Streamlit that references a PDF document and csv file.

+## Introduction
+Gift Genie is a recommendation system that suggests gifts based on user input.
+Allows users to personalize gifts based on the recipient's age, gender, personality, and price range in US dollars.
+Used the Cohere LLM and hosted on Streamlit.

+## Video

+Uploading Sophie - AIML LLM Chatbot Final Prototype Video.mp4…

 ## Quick Start
 1. [Fork and then clone this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#about-forks) to a folder on your computer.